Oily Bits

 Propeller

 Speedwell is fitted with a three bladed Maxprop feathering propeller.
-We’ll see how this goes on the delivery trip, we’re expecting it to perform well.
-We did try Kiwiprops on Ocean Mist, but one fell off and the replacement seized (turning into a paddle wheel in reverse), so we ended up back on a fixed prop on that boat.
+We did try Kiwiprops on Ocean Mist, but one fell off and the replacement seized (turning into a paddle wheel in reverse and probably causing the gearbox to fail – Kiwiprop’s distributor denied that the prop caused the gearbox failure but the two did go at exactly the same time), so we ended up back on a fixed prop on that boat.
 We hope the Maxprop will be more reliable.
+During the re-fit the propeller was fully serviced and cleaned up, we re-grease it during annual haul-outs.

 The prop is protected by an Ambassador Marine Stripper rope cutter.
 That’s the sort of equipment that, if it works well, you never notice.